nickewing/Benchdogs-Ultra-MFT-Workstation-T-Nuts/README.md

 ![Nuts](images/nuts.jpg)

-Benchdogs.co.uk Ultimate Ultra MFT Workstation accessory T-nuts.
+Benchdogs.co.uk Ultra MFT Workstation accessory T-nuts.
 The basic variant allows for flat-mounting accessories while the aligning variant can be used with compatible accessories to prevent twisting while only using a single nut.
 Requires M5 hex nuts and bolts.

 Print with T-nut profile oriented vertically, so that bolt hole is parallel to print bed.